Scarlett-Huan-Li/shallow-water-chla/README.md

 ---

-**Note**: This repository contains the complete reproducible analysis for the manuscript "Shallow Water Chlorophyll-a Analysis: A Four-Decade Analysis Using Landsat Data".
+**Note**: This repository contains the complete reproducible analysis for the manuscript "Satellite-based Monitoring Reveals Climate-driven Phenological Shifts and Spatial Heterogeneity in Shallow Lake Chlorophyll-a Dynamics: A Four-Decade Analysis".